ctrueden/ctrueden.github.io/_pages/deus/SessionMon03.md

 It is now Thursday.
 Ariona and Nikolai get back together to talk about what they want to do, and then meet up with everyone else on DEE's ship.
 Nikolai points out that, well, Moss is crazy.
 Also, they really might not want to let this guy out, if he's the root of all evil.
 Ariona points out that they really ought to talk to someone else, either the Caretaker himself or the elves, to determine more of the rest of the story.
 Just taking Moss on faith seems like a poor idea.

-The plan as decided upon is as follows:  since the ghost doesn't trust the Royals, and Nikolai and Ariona don't trust Moss, they have agreed upon ((OrgGaia|Gaia's Order)) as their conduit to the Caretaker.
+The plan as decided upon is as follows:  since the ghost doesn't trust the Royals, and Nikolai and Ariona don't trust Moss, they have agreed upon [Gaia's Order](OrgGaia) as their conduit to the Caretaker.
 They will travel in DEE's ship to Earth, where they will attempt to find someone connected with the Order, probably in the forest near Xanadu.
 Then they will attempt to convince the Order to let them talk to the Caretaker.
 This will, hopefully, help them to determine whether or not Moss is actually relating the Caretaker's desires to the party.
 Once they find this out, they can decide what to do from there.